Dyson V15 Detect review: okay THIS is the best Dyson cordless vac, and this time we really mean it

 Dyson V15 Detect: price and availability

 Dyson V15 Detect has been on sale in the USA for a while and is in the UK NOW.
 Pricing: £599 in the UK; $699 in the USA.
-We don't have pricing for Australia yet but it will be available 'soon'.
+In Australia it’s AU$1,399 and will go on sale on May 27.

 If our pricing widgets are not yet 'finding' prices for Dyson's new vac, head straight to shop for the V15 at the Dyson UK store – or, come to that, at the Dyson USA store.
 I'm fully confident they'll have it.